MeowDada/go-fcache/README.md

 ```
 Note that you must return cache.ErrNoSuchKey when cache is missing, or the functionalities might break up.

+## Project Status
+The project is still under developing, any APIs might changes before stable version.
+In addition, the library has not been well-tested.
+DO NOT use it for production environment.

 ## Examples
 ### Simple cache manager
 Creates a file cache manager to manages file caches with limited cache volume.